newatoms/beta/_private/costumer-acquisition/communication-plan.md

 * Colleagues in the same field who use content.supply
 * Designers working on a project who know about content.supply
-* Employees who worked with conent.supply
+* Employees who worked with content.supply
 * Random people

-## What organic insentive can we give users to talk about content.supply
+## What organic intensive can we give users to talk about content.supply

-* Great product, look good by recommending it
+* Great product, look good by recommending it (self interst)
-* Great product, want to make the life of others more comfortable
+* Great product, want to make the life of others more comfortable (interest of others)
 * Feeling like a good editor in chief and wanting to share it
 * Refreshing pitches you want to talk about
 * Great secret weapon you want to brag about
 * You want to share your funny

-## What paid insentive can we give to talk about content.supply
+## What paid intensive can we give to talk about content.supply

 * Referrals get rewarded
 Personally make money by helping content.supply